tomihlt/mago-china/README.md

 # You can also see the data that you loaded before

-Data stored locally using async storage
+Data is stored locally using Async Storage.

 <table>
   <tr>